 Bob was a very private man and in respect to his wishes no service will be held.
 His cremated remains will be buried high on the hill in the Fort Qu’Appelle, Sask cemetery.
 Memorials in memory of Bob may be made to the Preeceville Hospital or the Preeceville Long Term Care Auxillary c/o Box 633 Preeceville, SK S0A 3B0 or Sask.
 SPCA, Box 37, Saskatoon, SK S7K 3K1 Condolences can be sent to the family at www.preecevillefuneralhome.com

-To send flowers to Bob's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bob Giles, please visit our floral store.